TABLE OF CONTENTS

-Use expressions on your gateways to automatically choose which way a process should go depending on information in forms or instance.
+Use expressions on your gateways to automatically choose which way a process should go depending on the information in forms or instances.
 Expressions can be used on both inclusive and exclusive gateways.
-Expressions can be used on Exclusive and Inclusive Gateways.

-Expressions are not added to the gateway itself, instead they are configured on the sequence flow(s) that are connected from the gateway.
-Best practice is to add a text label to gateways that are phrased as a question and to have text labels on each outgoing sequence flow where each sequence flow is phrased as an answer to the question.
+Expressions are not added to the gateway itself, instead, they are configured on the sequence flow(s) that are connected from the gateway.
+The best practice for labeling gateways and sequence flows is to name gateways with a question, and name each outgoing sequence flow as an answer to the question.
 This makes it easy to understand what the choice is and which way the process will continue depending on the answer.
 The process will continue along the expression(s) that are true.

-It is possible to combine multiple questions, however, both must be true for the entire expression to be evaluated as true
+It is possible to combine multiple questions.
+However, both questions must be true for the entire expression to be evaluated as true.

 How to add expressions on gateways

-3. Enter your expression for when that expression will be true, se below for expression examples
+3. Enter your expression for when that expression will be true.

-The second thing you will need is the fieldName, the string defined in the name setting for the form field.
+The second thing you will need is the fieldName, this is used in the expression to validate true or false and represents the input value in the field.